 If you exit as a PN during the summer, you will be allowed to join your cohort group in the fall semester.
 If you exit as a PN in the spring semester and leave your cohort group then you will have to apply to come back to the program to complete your second year of nursing school.
 You will need to take the STEPtest and must score a minimum of 75% in order to be considered for admission in the second RN portion of the program.
 Following the successful completion of the second year, you will receive the Associate in Applied Science degree, allowing you to apply for licensure as a registered nurse.

 Students licensed as practical nurses may apply to complete the RN track MCC’s Integrated Nursing Program.
 PNs must take the STEPtest and score a minimum of 70-74.9% to be considered for admission in the 2nd semester of the RN program and a minimum of 75% to be considered for admission in the 3rd semester of the RN program.
 All pre-requisites must also be completed successfully for admission consideration.

 For a printable copy of program course requirements, click an option above or, consult the Madisonville Advising Plan.

 Both Licensed Practical Nurses and Registered Nurses are employed in a variety of settings, such as hospitals, clinics, nursing homes, community health centers, schools and home health.

 Graduates of the associate degree nursing program are eligible and encouraged to continue pursuit of their education at a four-year university for completion of a bachelor of science in nursing (BSN) degree.
 Transfer information is available via the MCC website.
-(Put in link to the transfer information.)

 The overall outlook for employment in nursing is excellent.
 The U.S. Bureau of Labor Statistics gives the following wage information (2010 rate):